cbrandlehner/homebridge-daikin-local/README.md

-# homebridge-daikin-2019
+# homebridge-daikin-local

 Supports Daikin Air Conditioners on HomeBridge

 # Installation

-The following will install HomeBridge-Daikin-2019.
-It retrieves sensor and mode data from Daikin Systems, and allows you to set modes and target temperatures.
+The following will install HomeBridge-Daikin-local.
+It retrieves sensor and mode data from Daikin Systems in your local network and allows you to set modes and target temperatures.
 The install may require you to run as an administrator (using a different login or sudo)

 1. Install homebridge using: npm install -g homebridge
 2. Install this plugin using: npm install -g homebridge-daikin-2019